onap/dcaegen2/docs/sections/services/ves-http/installation.rst

         cfy uninstall ves-tls

 The deployment uninstall will also delete the blueprint.
-In somecase you might notice 400 error reported indicating active deployment exist such as below
+In some case you might notice 400 error reported indicating active deployment exist such as below
 ** An error occurred on the server: 400: Can't delete blueprint ves-tls - There exist deployments for this blueprint; Deployments ids: ves-tls**

-In this case bluepint can be deleted explicitly using this command.
+In this case blueprint can be deleted explicitly using this command.

     .. code-block:: bash

         cfy blueprint delete ves-tls

-Note: When VESCollector is required to be deployed under *auth.method=certOnly* the blueprint above should be modified
+Known Issue : When VESCollector is required to be deployed with authentication enabled *auth.method=certOnly* or *auth.method: certBasicAuth* or *auth.method: basicAuth* the blueprint currently disables healthcheck parameters configuration (below).
+This causes no readiness probe to be deployed in K8S when VES Collector is deployed with authentication enabled.

-    * Change auth.method: certBasicAuth to auth.method: certOnly
-    * Comment out following lines in blueprint to disable readiness check (DCAEGEN2-1594)

         .. code-block:: bash

             docker_config: